Largs Thistle F.C.

-The team are managed since October 2016 by Stuart Davidson, who stepped up from his assistants role following the resignation of previous manager Bryan Slavin.
+The team are managed since October 2016 by Stuart Davidson, who stepped up from his co-management role following the resignation of Bryan Slavin.

 History

 In the 1993–94 season, Largs Thistle lifted the Scottish Junior Cup beating Glenafton Athletic 1–0 in the final at Ibrox Stadium on 15 May 1994.
 Largs won the match in front of 8,000 spectators and claimed their first Scottish Junior Cup.

 In the 2009–10 season, Largs again reached the final of the Scottish Junior Cup, however this time losing 1–0 to Linlithgow Rose at Rugby Park on 23 May 2010.
 The following season Largs achieved their highest position in the West Premier Division by finishing fifth place.
-Largs' third appearance in the Scottish Junior Cup final came in 2018-19, when they lost 0-2 to Auchinleck Talbot at New Douglas Park on 2 June 2019.
+Largs' third appearance in the Scottish Junior Cup final came in 2018–19, when they lost 0–2 to Auchinleck Talbot at New Douglas Park on 2 June 2019.

-Recent seasons

 Stadium

 Barrfields Park has been the home of Largs Thistle F.C. since 1930.
 The stadium first opened on 21 July 1930, with crowds of over 9,000 attending the first scheduled events.
 The surface was upgraded to an all-weather 3G pitch in August 2012.